Solar electrician

 Your tasks might include:

-• inspecting, maintaining and repairing solar systems
+diagnosing and repairing faults in solar power systems

 Green job